Calculating the Need for Energy Storage

 Calculating Plant Sizes

 Actual plant sizes will vary.
-Some plants need to have sufficient duration to operate as baseload during the weather pattern; others will provide for variable demand, at various utilisation rates.
-This is not a rigid distinction: shorter-duration plants, for example, can be used in a relay through the period, and plants can operate sometimes for an hour or less, and at other times for many hours.
+Some plants need sufficient duration to operate as baseload during the challenging weather pattern.
+Others will provide for variable demand, at various utilisation rates.
+This is not a rigid distinction: shorter-duration plants, for example, can coordinate in a relay through the period, and plants can operate sometimes for an hour or less, and at other times for many hours.

 The best way to calculate actual plant-size requirements is to model both supply and demand during the most extreme weather event.
 This should be upgraded on consideration of: